analogcode/Swift-Radio-Pro/README.md

 Q: Sometimes the station desc does not disappear when the album art loads?
 A: We are working on that, thank you for your patience.

-##Streaming Libraries

-- You can use this Swift code as a front-end for a more robust streaming backend.
-- In addition to the MPMoviePlayer, I've briefly tested it with the following two streaming libraries (and it works rather nicely): [RadioKit](http://stormyprods.com/products/radiokit.php) & [Radio](https://github.com/hamedh/Radio)
-- If you test it with a library, let me know!